Hampton Court Palace: Stuarts and early Hanoverians

 The country's most eminent architect, Sir Christopher Wren, was called upon to draw the plans, while the master of works was to be William Talman.
 The plan was for a vast palace constructed around two courtyards at right angles to each other.
-Wren's design for a domed palace bore resemblances to the work of Jules Hardouin Mansart and Louis Le Vau, both architects employed by Louis XIV at Versailles.
+Wren's design for a domed palace bore resemblances to the work of Jules Hardouin-Mansart and Louis Le Vau, both architects employed by Louis XIV at Versailles.
 It has been suggested, though, that the plans were abandoned because the resemblance to Versailles was too subtle and not strong enough; at this time, it was impossible for any sovereign to visualise a palace that did not emulate Versailles' repetitive Baroque form.
 However, the resemblances are there: while the façades are not so long as those of Versailles, they have similar, seemingly unstoppable repetitive rhythms beneath a long flat skyline.
 The monotony is even repeated as the façade turns the corner from the east to the south fronts.
 However, Hampton Court, unlike Versailles, is given an extra dimension by the contrast between the pink brick and the pale Portland stone quoins, frames and banding.
 Further diversion is added by the circular and decorated windows of the second-floor mezzanine.
 This theme is repeated in the inner Fountain Court, but the rhythm is faster and the windows, unpedimented on the outer façades, are given pointed pediments in the courtyard; this has led the courtyard to be described as "Startling, as of simultaneous exposure to a great many eyes with raised eyebrows."

 During this work, half the Tudor palace was replaced and Henry VIII's staterooms and private apartments were both lost; the new wings around the Fountain Court contained new state apartments and private rooms, one set for the King and one for the Queen.
 Each suite of state rooms was accessed by a state staircase.
 The royal suites were of completely equal value in order to reflect William and Mary's unique status as joint sovereigns.
 The King's Apartments face south over the Privy Garden, the Queen's east over the Fountain Garden.
-The suites are linked by a gallery running the length of the east façade, another reference to Versailles, where the King and Queen's apartments are linked by the Galerie des Glaces.
+The suites are linked by a gallery running the length of the east façade, another reference to Versailles, where the King and Queen's apartments are linked by the Hall of Mirrors.
 However, at Hampton Court, the linking gallery is of more modest proportions and decoration.
 The King's staircase was decorated with frescos by Antonio Verrio and delicate ironwork by Jean Tijou.
 Other artists commissioned to decorate the rooms included Grinling Gibbons, Sir James Thornhill and Jacques Rousseau; furnishings were designed by Daniel Marot.